-The Tanzania Mortgage Refinance Company Limited (TMRC) is a financial institution co-founded by the Tanzanian Government and the World Bank in 2010 to support member banks to extend long-term mortgage loans to the public through provision of long-term funds.
+This role is fulfilled by the Tanzania Mortgage Refinance Company (TMRC), a financial institution co-founded by the Tanzanian Government and the World Bank in 2010 to support member banks to extend long-term mortgage loans to the public through provision of long-term funds.

 On 1st July 2019, the Tanzania Mortgage Refinance Company (TMRC) has listed Tranche 2 of the five years Medium Term Note (MTN) Programme amounting to…

 The value of mortgage loans in Tanzania registered a growth of 22% in 2018 compared to a growth of 6% recorded in 2017, the Tanzania Mortgage…

 All you need to know about home loans in Tanzania, by Stanbic Bank.
 Homes are often a representation of something larger than a physical structure;…

 According to the Tanzania Mortgage Refinance Company Limited (TMRC) report on mortgage financing released earlier this year, the Tanzanian housing sector’s fast-growing demand is mainly driven by…

 The mortgage market in Tanzania registered a growth of 6% in 2017, compared to a growth rate of 16% in 2017, the Tanzania Mortgage Refinance…

 The mortgage market in Tanzania registered a growth of 16% in 2016, according to the Tanzania Mortgage Refinance Company Limited (TMRC).

 The Tanzanian mortgage market recorded an overall growth rate of 13% in January-September 2016.

 The Tanzanian mortgage market grew 4.2% in Q1 2016, compared to only 1% in Q4 2015.